visgl/deck.gl/dev-docs/RFCs/drafts/reducing-distribution-size.md

 * Size of bundle after application minification (prod)
 * Size of bundle before application minification (debug)
 * Easy of debugging

+While one might be tempted to focus on prod sizes, many users look at the debug sizes (which affects build/load/debug cycle speeds) so optimizing both are important.

 ## Proposed Techniques